Antonio Iriondo - Odisha were more clinical than us, we missed Sergio Castel and Piti | Goal.com

 The Spanish gaffer believes that the pitch affected his team’s game-play.
 He also had good things to say about the Odisha FC fans who made it to the stadium to support their team.

-“We know that the pitch is not in good condition because it is a new pitch.
+“We know that the pitch is not in good condition because it is new.
 I think it was worse for the team that wants to keep the possession of the ball.
 So sometimes it was difficult for us because we could not move the ball fast because the pitch is not in the best conditions,” he explained.

 “The stadium is big but we did not see many supporters.
 But the supporters who came were shouting a lot and supporting their team very well.”